 2. Biblical.

+When we read 2 Kings 20-25, and 2 Chronicles 34-36, we see that Josiah began his reign when he was only eight years old.
+And he reigns for about thirty-one years from 640 B.C.
+In the thirteenth year of his reign, the word of the Lord came to Jeremiah, Jeremiah 1:2.
 Josiah was a good king.
-The High Priest at the time was Hilkiah, it isn’t believed that this Hilkiah was the father of Jeremiah, although he too was a priest.
-Jeremiah 1:1.
-Hilkiah, the high priest, finds the book of the Law, the Law of Moses.
-The book is read to the people.
+The High Priest at the time was Hilkiah, although it isn’t believed that this Hilkiah was the father of Jeremiah, although he too was a priest, Jeremiah 1:1.
+Hilkiah, the high priest, finds the book of the Law, the Law of Moses and the book is read to the people.

 a.
 Commandments.